 Quinoa generally has a neutral flavor that is easily masked, which makes it a good additive to things like shakes that do not have a heavy flavor.
 Pea protein can have a slightly mellowed sweet taste, but it's still a rather neutral flavor.
-Both types of protein blend well with other veggie and fruit flavors, and something like Clean Lean Protein from Nuzest can be found with their own flavorings, such as chocolate and vanilla.
+Both types of protein powders blend well with other veggies and fruit flavor.

 What Do I Choose: Pea Protein or Quinoa Protein?